xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/global-variables.md

         > Notes:
         >
-        > With Katalon Recorder 5.6.0, you can easily use a selected command without the need to know the syntax for implementing global variables in a test case.
+        > From KR 5.6.0 onwards, you can easily use a selected command without the need to know the syntax for implementing global variables in a test case.

 You can now run the tests without inputting the same sets of values for every test.